But if you want something truly versatile to beautify your living space, you should try making macrame curtains!

 Best macrame curtain patterns and tutorials

-Listed below is a mixture of online macrame curtain tutorials in both article, downloadable pdf, and video formats.
-Or if you prefer to go by pattern, there are quite a few of those as well.
+Listed below is a mix of online macrame curtain tutorials, available in different formats: downloadable PDFs, videos, and articles.
+If you prefer to go by pattern, don’t worry, as there are quite a few of these, too!